 Lips provide expressions to your face.
 Whether you are happy, sad, excited, or worried, every emotion is expressed through your lips.
 This intricate structure is also imperative for swallowing and normal speech.
 Lip reconstruction is a reconstructive surgery that is commonly used to correct lip defects or traumatic injuries of the upper and lower lips.
 The goal is to return the lips to a more harmonious appearance and facial expression in areas like the cupid’s bow, central lip, philtrum, and vermillion – and still maintain oral competence, neurovascular anatomy, and more.
 It may be combined with other plastic surgery techniques or aesthetic units to create a natural look.

-There are many conditions that could benefit from a lip reconstruction such as trauma, congenital deformities, removal of cancerous lesions, or paralysis of facial nerve.
-Any patient who has suffered trauma to their lips, for example a dog bite or laceration, must be treated immediately.
+There are many conditions that could benefit from a lip reconstruction such as trauma, congenital deformities, reduced oral aperture, lower lip defects, removal of cancerous lesions like basal cell carcinomas, or paralysis of the facial nerve.
+Any patient who has suffered trauma to their lips, for example, a dog bite or laceration, must be treated immediately.
 In those patients who have had cancerous lesions, lip reconstruction should be a part of the complete management of their treatment.

-Dr. Stanislaw is an expert at lip reconstruction caused by these conditions.
-He will discuss all the options available for repairing any deformity with you in detail during your consultation.
+Dr. Stanislaw is an expert in lip reconstruction caused by these conditions.
+He will discuss all lip reconstruction options available with you in detail during your consultation.

-If you or a family member is also looking for repair of a lip deformity, contact us today to schedule a consultation with Dr. Stanislaw to learn more about the options available to you.
+If you are looking for repair of a lip deformity, contact us today to schedule a consultation with Dr. Stanislaw to learn more about the options available to you.